Writing Therapy Alleviates Emotional Pain and Promotes Healthy Self-Expression—

 In general, writing therapy tends to be more guided and focused than keeping a personal journal.
 You may wish to follow writing prompts, and as you write, you should keep your attention focused on the specific events you’re recalling and your analysis of them.
 It’s important to really interact with the thoughts and ideas you’re writing about in order to make forward progress.

-How Do People Benefit from Writing Therapy?
+How Do People Benefit from Therapeutic Writing?

 People who practice writing therapy often find power and healing by seeing the experiences they write about from a fresh perspective.